darki-31/amda/README.md

 1. Create the virtual environment with the command "py -m venv venv".
 The last parameter is the folder name from the previous step.
 1. Now we have to activate the virtual environment.
 If you are using "cmd", type: "venv\Scripts\activate.bat".
 With "powershell" type: ".\venv\Scripts\Activate.ps1".
 1. Install all packages with "pip install -r requirements.txt".
-1. We need to install an extension for jupyter-lab: "jupyter labextension install @jupyter-widgets/jupyterlab-manager".
-1. To activate this extension: "jupyter nbextension enable --py widgetsnbextension",
-1. Now we can start JupyterLab: just type "jupyter-lab".
+1. Now we can use JupyterLab: just type "jupyter-lab" or VS Code.
 1. JupyterLab will now atomatically open a new web browser window.
 1. Now you can open the "source/plot.ipynb" file inside of JupyterLab and analyze your data.